nordic-institute/X-Road/doc/Protocols/SecurityServerExtension/pr-targetss_security_server_targeting_extension_for_the_x-road_protocol.md

 This section describes the XML format for expressing the target security server.
 The data structures and elements defined in this section are in the namespace `http://x-road.eu/xsd/xroad.xsd`.
 This is the same namespace as defined by the X-Road Message Protocol 4.0 \[[PR-MESS](#Ref_PR-MESS)\] Annex B, XML Schema for Messages.
-The and the schema file can be found at [`http://x-road.eu/xsd/xroad-securityserver.xsd`](http://x-road.eu/xsd/xroad-securityserver.xsd).
+The schema file can be found at [`http://x-road.eu/xsd/xroad-securityserver.xsd`](http://x-road.eu/xsd/xroad-securityserver.xsd).

 Note that at the moment, there is no unifying schema that would combine the message protocol and this extension under the same namespace.
 That means there is no single schema that would validate an X-Road message with this extension in use.